in Health Policy

 I am the co-editor of the Health Policy and Planning Journal.

-I am a co-Course Director for the "Public Health in Developing Countries" Masters.
+I am a co-Course Director for the "Public Health For Development" Masters.
 I also organize the study unit "Organization and Management" and lecture on communicable diseases policy.

 I currently work on a variety of projects in relation to health systems both in the UK and abroad.
 I am an associate researcher within the Health Protection Research Unit in collaboration with Public Health England and I lead the theme that examines vaccination policy in England and the effectiveness of delivery of the immunisation programme in England (http://immunisation.hpru.nihr.ac.uk).
 I am an associate reseracher in a global project on one Dose HPV consortium, and research exploring population access to health systems and health financing in refugees settings.

 Previously I studied decision-making processes in new vaccine adoption and the impact of new vaccines introduction on health systems in low and middle income countries.
 I have been part in 2010 in a WHO sponsored study to evaluate impact on health systems of measles eradication activities.
 I have been a member of the WHO working group on new vaccines and health systems from 2010 to 2012.
 I have also been involved in review the delivery of HPV vaccination in LMIC and currently looking at the role and progress of National Immunisation Technical Advisoy Groups in LMICs.

 I have a strong interest in global health policy and have worked with the Global Fund for Aids, TB and malaria, Gavi and the WHO.
 I have conducted research on assessing pandemic preparedness in various regions of the world.
-I am also responsible for conducting research to evaluate impact on health systems of disease control programmes (influenza pandemic, HIV/AIDS, TB, and vaccination).
+I have conducted research to evaluate impact on health systems of disease control programmes (influenza pandemic, HIV/AIDS, TB, and vaccination).